Transversals as generating sets in finitely generated groups: Transversals as generating sets

 \begin{proof} Suppose Theorem \ref{rank3} holds for all finite rank free groups.
 Let $G$ be a group with $d(G)=n$, and $H<G$ a subgroup of index $[G:H]=k \geq n$.
 Then there is a surjection $f: F_{n} \twoheadrightarrow G$, and it is a standard fact that the preimage $f^{-1}(H)$ also has index $k$ in $F_{n}$.
 By hypothesis, there is a left-right transversal $T$ of $f^{-1}(H)$ which generates $F_{n}$; it follows that $f(T)$ is a left-right transversal of $H$ which generates $G$. \end{proof}

 Thus we are able to restrict our investigation to the case of finite rank free groups.
-By doing this, we are able to make use of the theory of Stallings graphs for subgroups of free groups \cite{KapMia}.
+By doing this, we are able to make use of the rich theory of Stallings graphs, which are precisely Schreier graphs for subgroups of free groups \cite{KapMia}.
 This simplification to free groups also extends to all earlier results in this section before Theorem \ref{rank3} (they are true for all groups if and only if they are true for free groups).
-With the help of Enric Ventura and Jordi Delgado we have found proofs to many of our earlier results using the framework of Stallings graphs.
-However, these are more complicated, and attempts to generalise (or even re-prove) Theorem \ref{rank3} using these techniques have so far been unsuccessful.
+With the help of Enric Ventura and Jordi Delgado we have replicated proofs of our 1-sided transversal results (Lemmata \ref{clean}--\ref{extract2} and Theorem \ref{main}) using the framework of Stallings graphs.
+However, we stress that these are more complicated, and our attempts to generalise (or even re-prove) Theorems \ref{rank3 pre} and \ref{rank3} using Stallings graphs have so far been unsuccessful.